obeke1/JumiaUg_playwrightPOM/README.md

 2).
 Download and install visual code or any text/code editor of your choice.

 3).
-Create a new folder(AgriExim_CypressPOMJavaScript) for the project and open in visual code.
+Create a new folder(JumiaUg_playwrightPOM) for the project and open in visual code.

 4).
 Open cmd/terminal then execute below command.